nalexn/clean-architecture-swiftui/README.md

 [Previously](https://github.com/nalexn/clean-architecture-swiftui/releases/tag/1.0), this app did not use CoreData for persistence, and all loaded data were stored in the `AppState`.

-With the persistence layer in place we have a choice - either to load the DB content onto the `AppState`, or serve the data from `Interactors` on an on-demand basis.
+With the persistence layer in place we have a choice - either to load the DB content onto the `AppState`, or serve the data from `Interactors` on an on-demand basis through `Binding`.

 The first option suits best when you don't have a lot of data, for example, when you just store the last used login email in the `UserDefaults`.
 Then, the corresponding string value can just be loaded onto the `AppState` at launch and updated by the `Interactor` when the user changes the input.